Table of Contents

 Of the 78 documented constructions, currently only 50 are known although not all have been identified.
 When visiting the Mexica sacred space we can observe some vestiges of temple constructions of the city of Tenochtitlan; simulations of the temples dedicated to the Gods and the seven stages of construction.

 In addition, in the Museum of the Templo Mayor there are up to ten thousand pieces from offerings discovered during archaeological excavations, distributed in eight rooms.
 We recommend the guided tour to learn about the history of this ancient city and part of its cosmogony.

 This enclosure is located in Mexico City, on the west side of the Metropolitan Cathedral.
 You can also take the opportunity to visit the Historic Center and spend a spectacular day full of culture, fun and entertainment.

-If you stay at Orchid House, a boutique hotel in Mexico City, you can get there by bike or car in just 30 minutes and learn about the incredible history of pre-Hispanic Mexico.
+If you stay at Orchid House hotel, a boutique hotel in Mexico City, you can get there by bike or car in just 30 minutes and learn about the incredible history of pre-Hispanic Mexico.
 Schedule your accommodation with us through the contact form and come and live an unforgettable experience.